 Baby Emergency Kit vs. Baby BOB

 You will need at least TWO kits.
 One kit is for hunkering down at home (such as after an earthquake or during a blackout).
 It should be kept someplace accessible during a disaster, such as in your storm shelter or in a safe room.

 The other kit is for when you have to evacuate or bug out.
-Many people like to keep their bug out bags near their doorway so they can quickly grab it and flee.
-You might also want another bug out bag in your vehicle in the event disaster strikes while you aren’t at home.
+Many people like to keep their bug-out bag near their doorway so they can quickly grab it and flee.
+You might also want another bug-out bag in your vehicle in the event disaster strikes while you aren’t at home.

 Baby Emergency Kit List

 Here’s a breakdown of key items I’ve included in my baby’s survival kit and bug-out bag.

 Note that I realize every family has different needs, so your kit might look different.
 Hopefully, this list will help you in building your own kit.

 Infants and babies have a higher amount of water in their bodies, so are more susceptible to dehydration.
 You’ll need a reliable source of water for them in your baby emergency kit.

 Bottled water is the surest way to go for infants.
 If you are planning for longer-term emergencies, then you’ll need a water treatment method like a way to boil water for purification or water treatment tablets.